HEDIS Compliance Audit Program

 Indicators of the managed care organization's financial and business position are audited by state regulators as well, and differ based on the requirements mandated by each state.
 These standards do not attempt to duplicate audit efforts and increase audit burden; rather, they attempt to cover measures that are generally not reviewed by others.

-The final report of an audit gives results of Reportable (rate or count), NA (denominator less than 30), NB (benefit not offered) or Not Reportable (material bias or chose not to report) for each measure of the set reviewed in the audit.
+The final report of an audit gives results of Reportable (rate or count), NA (denominator less than 30), NB (benefit not offered), NR (not reported), NQ (not required to report), BR (biased rate) or UN (un-audited) for each measure in the set reviewed in the audit.
 These results are defined as follows:

-Not Applicable: The MCO followed the specifications but the denominator was too small to report a valid rate.
+Small Denominator.
+The organization followed the specifications, but the denominator was too small (<30) to report a valid rate.

-No Benefit: The MCO did not offer the health benefits required by the measure (e.g., Mental Health/Chemical Dependency).
+No Benefit.
+The organization did not offer the health benefit required by the measure (e.g., mental health, chemical dependency)

-Not Report: The MCO calculated the measure but the rate was materially biased, or the plan chose not to report the measure.
+Not Reported.
+The organization chose not to report the measure.

 Certification Examination, Licensure, and Monitoring